-Please, if you have any other quesitons that have not been answered on this page contact us and we would be glad to answer those questions for you.
+Please, if you have any other questions that haven't been answered on this page, contact us and we'll be glad to assist you.

 Why are my rates going up?

-Your rates are going up because there is an increase cost on construction matrials used to build your home.
+Your rates are going up because there is an increased cost on construction materials used to build your home.
 There have also been an increase in storms in the Midwest Region and cross the country.
 Every one's rates are affected so please don't feel like this is only happening to you.
-Please look at Travler's webite for more details about rebuilding cost.
+Please look at Traveler's website for more details about rebuilding cost.
 NOAA website shows dots of where storms have been throughout the country.

 In property and auto physical damage insurance, one of several possible methods of establishing the value of insured property to determine the amount the insurer will pay in the event of loss.
 ACV is typically calculated one of three ways: (1) the cost to repair or replace the damaged property, minus depreciation; (2) the damaged property's "fair market value"; or (3) using the "broad evidence rule," which calls for considering all relevant evidence of the value of the damaged property.

 A property insurance term that refers to one of the two valuation methods for establishing the value of most of the insured property for purposes of determining the amount the insurer will pay in the event of loss.
 It is usually defined in the policy as the cost to replace the damaged property with materials of like kind and quality, without any deduction for depreciation.

 What is the difference between Sump pump overflow and Flood coverage?